Transalp Swiss – From Appenzell to Lake Maggiore 5 stages – 290 km – 6150 m elevation gain – Level 2-3

-For those who don't want to climb to Lenzerheide, the postal bus is an alternative.
+In the morning we go uphill on a nice gravel road.
 The ascent to the quaint mountain pasture of Alp Fops on the legendary Panorama trail is a delight.
 The descent to Thusis on the "old Schin" path is one of the best mountain bike downhills in the Alps.
 We'll spend the night in Thusis.

 Fifth day – From Thusis to San Bernardino – 57 km, 1650 m elevation gain

 We'll start the day with the storied path through the "Via Mala" gorge.
 Steadily, the trail climbs to the valley of the Hinterrhein river.
 We'll roll past ancient houses.
 The San Bernardino Pass has always been an important trade route, but our route turns its back on the traffic.
 In the afternoon, we will reach the 2066 meter high pass plain.
 Ticino lies ahead.
 We'll stay the night in San Bernardino.

 Sixth day – From San Bernardino to Locarno – 72 km, 300 m elevation gain